 Amy published 38 books, mostly relating to Dohnavur, many of which were translated into other languages.
 She was unconventional, passionately committed to her work, and wore Indian dress.

 In 1919, she was awarded the Kaisar-i-Hind Medal for Public Service in India.
 Devadasis was finally outlawed with the passage of a 1947 act by the Madras state parliament.
 The work at Dohnavur continues, however, to protect vulnerable children.
 Today, all fellowship members are Indian nationals, and the hospital treats patients of all faiths and classes.

-Blazing a Trail exhibition at EPIC is in collaboration with Herstory and the Department of Foreign Affairs and Trade.
-The exhibition, launched in November 2018, runs again at EPIC at various dates from January - March as part of a series of special events at EPIC as part of the Herstory 20/20 project focusing on Ireland's epic women.
-Click here to find out more about our events as part of Herstory.
+This story is part of Blazing a Trail exhibition at EPIC, in collaboration with Herstory and the Department of Foreign Affairs and Trade.
+The exhibition was launched in November 2018 and ran at EPIC at various dates in 2019, in conjunction with a series of special events as part of the Herstory 20/20 project, focusing on Ireland's epic women.